Land Rover Defender 110 Review & Prices

 The Defender’s interior style is very much ‘warehouse chic’, with industrial features like powder-coated metal beams and exposed screw heads.
 That doesn’t mean you’re expected to perch on an uncomfortably trendy seat, though - you get big, squashy leather chairs in a choice of outdoorsy colours.

 A nod to modernity is the 11.4-inch touchscreen in the middle of the dash.
-It’s crisp, clear and fairly simple to use, and Land Rover has avoided the temptation to route absolutely every control through it - you still get a big panel of physical switchgear just underneath it, which is great to see.
+It’s crisp, clear and fairly simple to use, and Land Rover has avoided the temptation to route absolutely every control through it - you still get a big panel of physical switchgear just underneath it, which is great to see and there’s a full platoon of USB and 12-volt sockets scattered around.

 Still, some other SUVs - notably the Audi Q7 and BMW X5 - feel plusher and posher inside, with the Defender’s wipe-clean image losing it some brownie points in the luxury SUV group.
-Those competitors also have better tech than the Defender, particularly their digital instrument clusters - the Land Rover’s is very hard to use.
+Those competitors also have better tech than the Defender, particularly their digital instrument clusters - the Land Rover’s is very hard to use, not least because the steering wheel buttons that control the cluster’s layout feel cheap and slightly laggy to use.

 MPG, emissions and tax